EolNuha/blog/python/python-strings.md

 ---
 sidebar_position: 5
 title: "Python Strings"
-description: "Python Numbers: Python provides several data types for working with numbers, including integers, floating-point numbers, and complex numbers.
-In this blog post, we will explore these data types and their properties in detail."
+description: "Python Strings: In this blog post, we will explore the basics of Python strings, including how to create and manipulate them."
 keywords: [python strings, string slicing, string methods, string concatenation]
 ---